rptb1/tammy-norie/plan/unsinkability.rst

      I’ve just painted, plus the cushions, add up to about 1m³, and that’s not counting the locker interiors or any other voids, so it’s quite achievable.”

+..
+[RT2007] “Voyages of a Simple Sailor”;
+   Roger Taylor; 2007.

+     “A watertight bulkhead was put in just forward of the forward end of the coach-roof.
+Apart from the chain locker, the whole area forward of the bulkhead was filled tight with closed-cell foam.”
+     (§3 ch.2 ¶2)

+     “My calculations suggested that by them Mingming had about 150% of the floatation required to keep her where one would like to be kept — on the surface of the ocean.” (§3 ch.2 ¶3)

 .. _Tammy Norie blog: https://tammynorie.wordpress.com/